-ISM Instructor Training is the only choice – we operate Ireland’s only dedicated Instructor Training programme and as market leaders, virtually everyone trains through ISM to become an ISM Approved Driving Instructor (ADI).
+ISM Instructor Training is the only choice – we operate Ireland’s only dedicated Instructor Training programme.
+As market leaders, virtually everyone trains through ISM to become an ISM Approved Driving Instructor (ADI).
 We operate most of the ADI Training in Dublin and Cork, but also in selected areas throughout Ireland on a request basis.
-Upon successful completion, you will have the choice to set up your own Driving School or to join the ISM Team (pending successful interview).
+Upon successful completion, you can set up your own Driving School or join the ISM Team (pending a successful interview).

 Why Choose ISM?

 Put your trust in ISM to get you on the road as an ISM Approved Driving Instructor (ADI).
-ISM is Ireland’s largest and first established driving school (established 1961) offering nationwide training.
-With our longevity in business, you are guaranteed to be training with the most successful and professional driving school.
+ISM is Ireland’s most prominent and first established driving school (established in 1961), offering nationwide training.
+With our longevity in business, you are guaranteed to be trained in the most successful and professional driving school.
 With the ever-increasing expansion of ISM Instructors throughout Ireland, we are creating more market share each year.
-We have partnered with AXA Insurance (Ireland’s largest motor insurer), who provide two amazing offers (for Learner Permit and Full Licence holders) which have substantially increased business for ISM Instructors all over Ireland.
-Also, with the success of our integrated online booking system, over 45% of our car driving lesson bookings are now online and continues to grow.
+We have partnered with AXA Insurance (Ireland’s largest motor insurer), who provide two amazing offers (for Learner permits and Full Licence holders), substantially increasing business for ISM Instructors all over Ireland.
+Also, with the success of our integrated online booking system, over 45% of our car driving lesson bookings are now online and continuing to grow.

 RSA Driving Exams

-The Road Safety Authority (RSA) is the regulatory body for driving instruction in Ireland.
+The Road Safety Authority (RSA) is Ireland’s regulatory body for driving instruction.
 Driving Instructors who meet the standard set by the RSA will become ISM Approved Driving Instructors (ADI).

 The ADI Registrar based in the RSA heads up the unit responsible for the registration process.
 The objective of regulating the industry is to standardise instruction and give the ADI a leading role in developing better drivers.